interstellarfrog/interstellar/README.md

 You may have to manually close both terminals after running with GDB to force the programs to close as sometimes QEMU stays open when connected to GDB

-Also when setting breakpoints UEFI uses ASLR so the addresses randomize every boot
+Also when setting address breakpoints interstellar uses ASLR so the addresses randomize every boot

 ![GDB1.png](images/GDB1.png)
 ![GDB2.png](images/GDB2.png)